fog/fog-azure-rm/lib/fog/azurerm/docs/storage.md

 ## Destroy a single record

-Getting the storage account object from the get method and then destroying the storage account.
+Get storage account object from the get method and then destroy that storage account.

 ```ruby
       storage_acc.destroy